-1. God's promises to David for a great kingdom were realized as he conquered the Philistines in the west, the Moabites in the east, Zobath and Damascus in the north, and the Edomites in the south.
-"The Lord gave David victory wherever he went. (v.14)

-2. David set up a bureaucracy including soldiers, priests and clerical workers and politicians.
+God's promises to David for a great kingdom were realized as he conquered the Philistines in the west, the Moabites in the east, Zobath and Damascus in the north, and the Edomites in the south.
+"The Lord gave David victory wherever he went. (v14) David set up a bureaucracy including soldiers, priests, clerical workers, and politicians.